 The ChiliPad comes in all standard mattress sizes ranging from Full to California King.

-Now, this is pricey compared with many other cooling systems.
+Prices start at $599 per side before discounts.
+Now, that is pricey compared with many other bed-cooling options.

-But verified Chilipad owners claim the benefits are worth it, because unlike almost every other mattress cooling system, the water-powered Chilipad can actually maintain your mattress at the precise temperature you want, no matter what environment it’s placed in.
+But many ChiliPad owners (including me) say the benefits are worth it, because unlike almost every other mattress cooling system, the water-powered ChiliPad can actually maintain your mattress at the precise temperature you want no matter what environment it's placed in.